Baseball World Cup: History

 The Baseball World Cup was held 38 times; the final one was in 2011 in Panama.
 The first tournament, held in 1938, featured only two teams, but the last tournament included 22 participants; the previous two featured 16 and 18 teams (in 2007 and 2005, respectively).
 The World Cup was originally called the Amateur World Series, until the tournament in 1988.

-Until 1988, the Amateur World Series was held in intervals of one to four years, except for the eight-year period from 1953 to 1961.
-From 1988 to 2001, the Baseball World Cup was held in intervals of two to four years.
-After 2001, the tournament was held every two years.
+The idea of a baseball competition for national teams was championed by International Baseball Federation (IBF) president Leslie Mann.
+After managing to include baseball as a demonstration sport at the 1936 Berlin Olympics, Mann sought to organize an international tournament in 1937 between the national teams of the United States and Japan; this plan was derailed by the outbreak of the Second Sino-Japanese War that same year.
+Instead, Mann wrote to John Moores, president of the British National Baseball Association (the precursor to the modern British Baseball Federation) to organize a tournament between the U.S. and Great Britain teams.
+The 1938 "John Moores Cup," as it was originally called, would be retroactively recognized as the first Amateur World Series.

+Mann, along with Cuban sports administrator Jaime Mariné, helped turn the Amateur World Series into an annual event in 1939, this time held in Cuba.
+The first and second tournaments featured only two and three national teams, respectively, but seven participants were invited to the 1940 edition and the pool would only expand from there.

+For much of its early existence, the competition was limited to the nations of Central America and the Caribbean; the United States withdrew early from the 1942 series, and would not return until 1969.
+The next edition, in 1970, saw two European national teams (Italy and the Netherlands) participate for the first time; in 1972, Japan became the first Asian country to participate in the global baseball tournament.

-Until 1998 the competition was limited to amateur players.
+Until 1998 the competition was limited to strictly amateur players.
 After 1998, professional minor league players competed, but Major League Baseball did not allow its players to participate.
 In the months leading up to the high-profile first World Baseball Classic in 2006, many commentators heralded it as a "Baseball World Cup", perhaps not realizing that a tournament of that description already existed and had for almost seventy years.

-However, the 2006 World Baseball Classic was the first international baseball tournament to include players from the major leagues, making it a closer equivalent to the world cups of other sports—which include players from the most prestigious professional leagues—than to the Baseball World Cup.
+However, the 2006 World Baseball Classic was the first international baseball tournament to include active players from the top-level major leagues around the world — namely Major League Baseball and Nippon Professional Baseball — making it a closer equivalent to the world cups of other sports, which commonly include players from the most prestigious professional leagues, than to the mostly-amateur Baseball World Cup.